Wpdas/movie-chat-app/README.md

 The Chat is using SWR feature to get real-time messages.
 The name "SWR" is derived from stale-while-revalidate, an HTTP cache invalidation technique popularized by [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861).
 SWR is the strategy of first returning the data from the cache (stale), then sending the fetch request (revalidate ), and finally return with the updated data.

+It was decided to use the Fuzzy Search technique to allow the filter to search for titles even when the user misses a character

 ### Folder structure

 - **Src:** Where all the application files live